Future of Work blogs

 Your organization, like most of those we see, is probably already incorporating contingent workers in your talent mix, and likely seeing year-over-year increases in the number of contingent workers in your workforce.

 Josh Bersin, September 2017

-We recently sat down with Josh Bersin, the Founder of Bersin by Deloitte, to discuss where he believes the future of work is heading towards, and what the most important aspects to consider within that would be.
+We recently sat down with Josh Bersin, the Founder of Bersin, to discuss where he believes the future of work is heading towards, and what the most important aspects to consider within that would be.

 Cindy Hook, 17 August 2017

 The head of one of Australia’s biggest professional services firms believes public negativity and misconceptions are preventing Australia from fully embracing automation.
 Deloitte chief executive Cindy Hook, who also heads a Business Council of Australia committee looking at the workplace, says business and government “need to change the narrative” that automation, robotics and digitisation will eliminate jobs, “because that’s not the case”.

 David Cruickshank, 17 July 2017

 As organizations navigate technological and societal shifts, corporate boards will have a critical role to play.
 Diversity of thought—and of people—will be more vital than ever to ensure that boards are considering different perspectives and exploring challenges from every angle.